tigershen23/tigerthinks/_posts/2018-06-13-domain-driven-design.md

   forth, can be focused on expressing the domain model.
 This allows a model to evolve to be rich enough and clear enough to capture essential business knowledge and put it to work._ (70)
   * Nice.
-In Sparo, this is the service layer
+The service layer

 ### Ch 5: A Model Expressed in Software